CogentMentat/FRevNCA_CuratedData/README.md

 further research.
 If you find it useful, we'd love to hear from you at atbarron [at] iu [dot] edu!
 Also, please cite this work as the following:

-Individuals, institutions, and innovation in the debates of the French Revolution

-Alexander T. J. Barron, Jenny Huang, Rebecca L. Spang, Simon DeDeo
+Alexander T. J. Barron, Jenny Huang, Rebecca L. Spang, and Simon DeDeo, "Individuals, institutions, and innovation in the debates of the French Revolution," _PNAS_, vol. 115, pp. 4607–4612, May 2018.

-Proceedings of the National Academy of Sciences

-May 2018, 115 (18) 4607-4612; DOI: 10.1073/pnas.1717729115

 ```
-@article {Barron4607,
+@article {BarronFRev,
 	author = {Barron, Alexander T. J. and Huang, Jenny and Spang, Rebecca L. and DeDeo, Simon},
 	title = {Individuals, institutions, and innovation in the debates of the French Revolution},
 	volume = {115},